 Tasmania covers an area of around 68,401 square kilometres and is home to approximately 495,354 people (ABS 2011).
 Agricultural land in Tasmania occupies 18,900 square kilometres, or around 28 per cent, mostly in the north and east of the state.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 32,650 square kilometres, or 48.5 per cent of the state.
 The most common land use by area is nature conservation, which occupies 19,400 square kilometres or 29 per cent, mostly in the west and south–west of the state.

-Health care and social assistance was the largest employment sector with 33,600 people, followed by retail trade with 26,100 people and construction with 20,800 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and manufacturing.
-The agriculture, forestry and fishing sector employed 12,900 people, representing 5 per cent of the state's workforce.
+Health care and social assistance was the largest employment sector with 34,300 people, followed by retail trade with 26,100 people and construction with 21,800 people.
+Other important employment sectors in the region were accommodation and food services, education and training, and public administration and safety.
+The agriculture, forestry and fishing sector employed 13,000 people, representing 5 per cent of the state's workforce.

 Value of agricultural production

-The most important individual commodities in Tasmania based on the gross value of agricultural production were milk ($442 million), followed by cattle and calves ($247 million) and potatoes ($161 million).
-These commodities together contributed 59 per cent of the total value of agricultural production in the state.
+The most important individual commodities in Tasmania based on the gross value of agricultural production were milk ($386 million), followed by cattle and calves ($314 million) and wool ($95 million).
+These commodities together contributed 54 per cent of the total value of agricultural production in the state.

 Number and type of farms